CSIT321-BDI-Agent/BDI-Agent/README.md

 Project-level `.env` values are automatically mounted into Docker containers.
 See `backend/.env.example` for available keys.

 ## Architecture Overview
 Belief-Desire-Intention planning drives the simulator.
 A js-son-powered agent (`backend/bdi/blocksWorldAgent.js`) expands every logical move into four claw steps (move, pick, move, drop) so the frontend can animate each action while keeping stats and timelines in sync.
+Whether a goal describes one tower or many, only two agents (Agent-A and Agent-B) ever execute moves; additional towers are scheduled across those arms.

 - **Beliefs**: Current stacks, pending relations, derived `onMap`, and `clearBlocks` snapshots for every iteration.
 - **Desires**: Achieve the requested goal chain; stays active until stacks match the target configuration.